mcfrith/last-rna/last-long-reads.md

 Untested suggestions:

 * Basically, use the above "Aligning DNA sequences" recipe.

-* Replace `-m1e-6` with `-m1`.
-This is because a read may align ambiguously to multiple overlapping isoforms.

 * Perhaps use `lastal` option `-m20` or `-m50`.
 This makes it more sensitive but slower.
 It especially helps to find alignments of